CynicDog/infra-tech-notes/README.md

 - **Histograms**: Track the distribution of event durations, such as the number of requests completed within different time ranges (e.g., under 500 ms).
 - **Counters**: Record a continuously increasing count of events, like the total number of requests processed.

 Metrics are crucial for containerized and cloud-based applications, but they need to be managed in a lightweight, decoupled way.
-Prometheus provides the tools to scale metrics collection without adding unnecessary overhead or complexity.
 This is achieved by integrating a Prometheus handler into a REST API server, which exposes a single meaningful endpoint: `/metrics`.

 You can check if requests for Pods are straining your Kubernetes API server by running the following commands in your terminal (assuming your kind cluster is up and running).
 In a separate terminal, execute the `kubectl proxy` command, then use `curl` to access the API server’s metrics endpoint: